twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 - Added new link utilities for link color opacity, underline offset, underline color, and underline opacity.
 [Explore the new links utilities.](https://getbootstrap.com/docs/5.3/utilities/link)

-- CSS variable based `border-width` utilities have been reverted to set their property directly (as was done prior to v5.2.0).
+- CSS variable-based `border-width` utilities have been reverted to set their property directly (as was done before v5.2.0).
 This avoids inheritance issues across nested elements, including tables.

 - Added new `.border-black` utility to match our `.text-black` and `.bg-black` utilities.